 Our engineers assess the hard drive’s condition in our Class-100 cleanroom workstations.
 We inspect the read/write heads and data storage platters for damage.
 We determine whether the platters need burnishing and how difficult it will be to replace the read/write heads.
 We use all this data to formulate a price quote and probability of success.

 The price quote is not a bill.
 You have a chance to review the cost and possibility of success before signing off on any recovery work.
 If you approve the quote, our heads failure data recovery engineers put in the work to salvage your data.
-Once we’ve gotten everything we can get from your previously clicking hard drive, we show you a list of results and a bill.
-If you see the files you need on that list, you can pay your bill and get your data back.
-If what you need hasn’t been recovered, you owe us nothing.
+We only charge you for our efforts after we’ve successfully recovered your critical data.
+If we can’t recover everything from your drive, we show you a list of results so that you can help us determine how successful our efforts have been.
+If we do not recover your most important data, you owe us nothing.

 Our read/write head data recovery engineers are highly-skilled and world-class.
 We have data recovery tools no other data recovery lab in the world has.
 We will do everything in our power to recover your data.
 When you send your failed hard drive to Gillware, you can rest assured that your data is in good hands.